 3/4 oz.
 Amaro Nonino

 2 dashes Fee Bros. whiskey barrel aged bitters

 Garnish: 2 drops clove essence

-Stir ingredients in a mixing glass, strain into glass and garnish.
+Stir ingredients in a mixing glass with ice, strain into glass and garnish.

 To infuse rye whiskey with pear, add 3–4 medium-sized pears for every liter of rye whiskey (Baker uses Old Overholt).
 “I prefer the Taylor Gold [pear] variety, but Bartlett or Anjou will work as well,” says Baker.
 Let sit for 36–48 hours, depending on the ripeness of the pears, then strain into a clean bottle.

 Clove essence can be purchased at some gourmet shops.
 Baker makes his own by letting 2 ounces of whole cloves sit in 6 ounces of grain alcohol for 2 days, then straining the resulting liquid into a clean bottle.